shreyan001/KrossSwap/howToUse.md

 - **Command**: `/start`
 - **Description**: Begin your journey with KrossSwap by sending the `/start` command in the Telegram chat.
 This initializes the bot and prepares it for interaction.

-*Image Placeholder: Starting the Bot*

 ### Step 2: Initiating a Swap

 - **Command**: Send a message like "I want to swap 0.1 BTC to ETH."
 - **Description**: Simply type your swap request in natural language.
 The AI-driven bot will understand your request and initiate the swap process.

-*Image Placeholder: Initiating a Swap*

 ## Providing Swap Details